benjiebob/SMALify/README.md

 ### Tutorial Notes and Conventions
 #### Running other BADJA/StanfordExtra sequences:
+- Open the config.py file and make the following changes
    1. Change the SEQUENCE_OR_IMAGE_NAME to "DATASET:SEQUENCE_NAME"
    2. Change the SHAPE_FAMILY # Choose from Cat (e.g. House Cat/Tiger/Lion), Canine (e.g. Dog/Wolf)
    3. Check the IMAGE_RANGE. # Frames to process from sequence.
 Ignored for stanford extra